MichaelDimmitt/iframe-youframe-weallframe-for-iframe/Readme.md

 ```

 ## Future
-Ultimately this could become a chrome plugin to grab urls and start "iframe flashing" when user clicks plugin.
+1) Ultimately this could become a chrome plugin to grab urls and start "iframe flashing" when user clicks plugin.

+2) Allow users to adjust the timer

+3) Display Large Countdown clock 10, 9, 8, 7 ...
+0